This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - More than 50 breaths in 1 minute for infants 2 months to 1 year of age

-- More than 40 breaths in 1 minute for a child 1 year and older
+- More than 40 breaths in 1 minute for a child 1 year or older

-- The skin between your child's ribs or around his neck goes in with every breath.
+- The skin between your child's ribs or around his or her neck goes in with every breath.

 - Your child's cough gets worse, or it sounds like a barking cough.

 - Your child's cough does not get better with treatment.

 - You have questions or concerns about your child's condition or care.

 - Medicines may be given to stop the cough, decrease swelling in your child's airways, or help open his or her airways.
 Medicine may also be given to help your child cough up mucus.
 If your child has an infection caused by bacteria, he or she may need antibiotics.
 Do not give cough and cold medicine to a child younger than 4 years.
 Talk to your healthcare provider before you give cold and cough medicine to a child older than 4 years.